A-kly/School-Vault/CMPUT 379/Synchronization.md

 - We need to know how many people are reading
 	- hence `readcount`
 	- This is because we want to use a semaphore to stop the writer from writing (this is the `if` block)
 	- *While any processes are reading.
-We cause the w*
+We cause the writer to wait.
+Once there is no readers happening, We free the writer and alow it to write.*
 -